maniospas/smoll/docs/std.md

 ```
 Potential errors:

-48. failed to write to file
+48. failed to write to closed file
-47. failed to write to closed file
+49. failed to write to file

 ### print - writes a string to a write file
 *Defined in: std/io/file.s line 106*